 Nothing terrifying was causing them fear (was frightening them (Wisdom of Solomon 17:9)

 What’s the point of all of this?
 Transitivity is interesting.
 On the other hand, another point might be that when it comes to describing the semantics of the Greek middle, subject affectedness may certainly be a necessary condition for middle morphology, but it still isn’t the whole story.

 Anyway, I’m enjoying my wife’s research on the topic.
 Her larger thesis project deals with this and many other questions (this is from her data).
-And her forthcoming presentation/paper at the Cambridge Greek Verb conference is going to examine the impact of metaphor and analogy in language change in the middle voice with particular reference to -θη forms in the Koine period.
+And her forthcoming paper at the Cambridge Greek Verb conference, now published in the Greek Verb Revisited examines how metaphor and analogy effect language change in the middle voice with particular reference to -θη forms in the Koine period.

 Expensive Books that Deal with these Questions: